 Vishama Agni: The Irregular Fire

 The first of the Ayurvedic digestion types is known as Vishama Agni (translated as “irregular fire”) and is related to an imbalance of Vata dosha or the wind element in the body.
 Like Vata dosha, the symptoms are often fluctuating and irregular.
-You may experience symptoms such as constipation, gas, bloating, fluctuating appetite, irregular bowel habits, forgetting to eat, spaciness with hunger, anxiety, restless mind, excessive worry and sporadic mood changes.
-If there is a coating on the tongue (which showing toxins in the system) it is often brownish in color.
-Individuals with Vishama Agni often do not digest proteins (e.g. most beans and heavy meats), nor raw foods (e.g. raw vegetables, raw nuts and green juices) well.
+You may experience symptoms such as constipation, gas, bloating, fluctuating appetite, irregular bowel habits, forgetting to eat, spaciness with hunger, anxiety, restless mind, excessive worry, and sporadic mood changes.
+If there is a coating on the tongue (which shows toxins in the system) it is often brownish in color.
+Individuals with Vishama Agni often do not digest proteins (e.g. most beans and heavy meats), nor raw foods (e.g. raw vegetables, raw nuts, and green juices) well.

 Here is a brief chart that shares some of the general factors for diagnosing and alleviating Vishama Agni.

 If you are experiencing Vishama Agni, it will be best to follow a Vata-pacifying diet routine.
 Warm, well-cooked, mushy meals such as kitchari, dals, basmati rice, soups, stews, crock pot meals, and well-steamed veggies will be beneficial while all cold, raw, dry, and rough foods should be avoided.
 Warming digestive spices will help to reduce symptoms of gas and bloating and taking Triphala Churna with ghee at bedtime will help to relieve constipation.